lmaogoodcodenotreally/Unreal-Engine-4-Engine-Version-Grabber/README.md

 ⠀
 ⠀
-Added title to cmd, and added a prompt to copy-paste engine version faster for lazy ppl like me
+> Added title to cmd, and added a prompt to copy-paste engine version faster for lazy ppl like me

-Lowered dll size
+**Lowered dll size, a lot.**

 ⠀
 ⠀